alexeagleson/docker-node-postgres-template/README.md

 We'll also create a simple frontend to display that data.

-First we need to install the PostgresSQL NPM package:
+First we need to install the PostgreSQL NPM package:

 ```bash
 npm install pg